JiiXaa/e-commerce-app/README.md

 ## Database

 Data is stored with the fs (file system) module for an educational purpose (will migrate to MongoDB in future)

+## Authentication

+Auth done with use of Crypto, a NodeJs's module

+- crypto.randomBytes (generating salt)
+- crypto.scrypt (hashing password process)